Flowering Winds, or something like that.

 Svilia careened into the proximity of a fruit stall, nearly vibrating with fragments of her former personality.
 “Hey, hey, heyheyheyhey…!
 Can I buy one of everything?”

-The stall owner, a perpetually startled looking dragon, stared down at the girl.
-His face was twisted into a confused knot where dark green brows nearly met in concern.
+The stall owner, a perpetually startled looking Soldier Beetle, stared down at the girl.
+Her dark eyebrows twisted into a confused knot at the eagerly bouncing girl.
 “U-Uh—”

 “Dooon’t worry about her!”
-Aya said, throwing her arms over the girl.
+Aya said, throwing her arms over Svilia.
 She managed to cover Svilia’s mouth—

 “Peaches!
 Apples!
 Pears!
 That’s a star-shaped melon!
 Wao!”